 Keep electrical appliances away from the pool to prevent electric shock.

-Do not allow riding toys near pools.
+Don't allow riding toys near pools.

 Install isolation fencing around the pool.
 A fence around your pool not only protects your child, but other children in the area as well.
 Fencing around pools should meet the following specifications to increase your child's safety: